 Static electrons can sit on the surface of tables and floors.
 This can cause them to hold a positive or negative charge.
-The charge can then accumulate on objects in a workplace with greater mass if those items are electrically isolated from each other.
+The charge can then accumulate on objects in a workplace with greater mass when those items are electrically isolated from each other.

-Insulating materials like plastic countertops, wood tables and wool carpets are known to accumulate charge on them.
+Insulating materials like plastic countertops, wood tables, and wool carpets are known to accumulate charge on them.